-An aging but successful and wealthy crime fiction writer blames her nephew for the death of her niece.
-One night she invites her nephew up to the house to sign their wills and then gets to leave and return within a few minutes so she can set up her trap, which is locking him in a sound proof safe.
+An aging but successful and wealthy crime fiction writer blames the death of her niece on the girl's husband.
+One night she invites him up to the house to sign their wills before getting him to leave and return within a few minutes so she can spring a trap (locking him in her soundproof safe).
 Detective Columbo arrives and suspects the writer of murder but clues are few and far between.
 Written by

 Scott Dawson <firstname.lastname@example.org>

 The ship shown as Abigail Mitchell and Veronica prepare to depart on their cruise is the American President Lines vessel SS President Wilson.
 Sold to CY Tung's Orient Overseas Line in mid-1973, some four years before this episode aired, she was renamed Oriental Empress and given a brand-new livery.
 The fact that her much earlier American President Lines livery is seen in this episode indicates that this was actually stock footage.
 See more